Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 In supercomputers the queue systems regulate who has access to computational resources in a given moment.
 You have to study the specific system that the supercomputer uses, but is always in form of terminal commands.
 A particularly useful and under appreciated command when running calculation remotely is `nohup`.
 It disconnects a process from the terminal on which is run, enabling you to close the connection while the calculation continues to go on.

-Furthermore, the terminal enables a totally personalized and versatile use of your system.
+Furthermore, the terminal enables a totally personalized and the most versatile use of your system.
 Do you want to copy only the files with "out" name, both uppercase and lowercase, a number, and a ".dat" extension?
 Yes can do: `cp *{OUT,out}*[0-9]*.dat ./directory/`.
-Imagine that the files are up to GB each, and few thousands... you cannot afford the space to copy everything, neither the time to copy things one by one.
+Imagine having few thousands files up to GB each... you cannot afford the space to copy useless files, neither the time to copy things one by one.
 Terminal to the rescue!

 **Love the shell**.
 You can start having fun modifying the `.bashrc` file in the home.
 It is a bash script, a list of terminal commands, that is run at each terminal start.

 ### bash scripting

 Bash scripting is concatenating one command after the other in a scripting file, so that the commands are run sequentially.
-It is an extremely important tool, that enable, for example, to run several codes in several directories and collect the output in a single file.
+It is an extremely important tool that enables, for example, to run several codes in several directories and collect the output in a single file.
 [Tutorial](https://linuxconfig.org/bash-scripting-tutorial-for-beginners).

 Scripting is fundamental for your work as a physicist.
 Sooner or later you will have to fine-tune your calculation and answer technical, but important, questions such as: is the simulation converged in this space?
 To do so you have to run several calculations, with different spaces, and see if the quantity you want to simulate is the same over a certain threshold.
 You can do it by hand, and running the calculations one by one.
-But way more comfortable and efficient to just setup a script that runs everything at a touch of a command, and then checking the results after all the calculations are done.
+But way more comfortable and efficient to just setup a script that runs everything at a touch of a single command, and then checking the results after all the calculations are done.

 Bash script, being a concatenation of several commands, is ideally suited for this role.
 But almost all languages have the possibility of running command lines, therefore can be used as scripting language.
 You can use different languages to script, according to how complex and computationally intensive one task is, but usually the simpler the better.
 Bash does the job.
 You can use Python if you need more flexibility and if you plan to use control cycles (if, loops ...) or plotting results.

 ### `vim` vs `emacs`

 Because of the extensive use of the terminal, sometimes in remote instances, you will be in the situation where you will like to edit a file without resorting to graphical interface.
 For this, it will be crucial to learn a text editor that works directly on the shell.
 The two most popular and advanced alternatives are `vim` and `emacs`.
-Both are extremely powerful, probably are still the most advanced IDE and editor around.
+Both are extremely powerful, probably are still the most advanced IDE and editors around.
-The two editors have haters and lovers, famously fuelling a feud that runs rampant involving generations of scientist.
+The two editors have haters and lovers, famously fuelling a feud that runs rampant involving generations of scientists.

 My view is that `vim` is more of an editor.
 You enter when you want to change some text, you exit to compile the code and run it (even though it can be done within `vim`). `emacs` is more of an IDE, where you can do absolutely everything and with enough proficiency could practically substitute the whole terminal.
 It is even programmable with LUA, guaranteeing absolute personalization.